andreipfeiffer/css-in-js/README.md

 ### Styled JSX

+Very simple solution, doesn't have a dedicated website for documentation, everything is on Github.
+It's not popular, but it is the built-in solution in Next.js.

 - 🟠 need additional editor plugin for highlight & language service
 - 🟠 has TypeScript support (via `@types`), but not sure if/how they help, as there isn't any library API to use, or it's very minimal
 - 🟠 no utilities